Connect your JazzHR account to your website’s career page for a seamless job-posting experience.

-JazzHR offers advanced career page integration options for customers who are seeking more customization and have the necessary web development resources to implement.
-The level of customizability increases as these methods increase in integration effort.
+The following career page integration options allow for more customization than the standard methods but also require web development resources to implement.
+You gain customizability as these options increase in integration effort.

 The custom layout is built using a combination of proprietary HTML elements (called Resumator Markup Language) as well as your own HTML and CSS elements.
 RML elements provide the basic framework for the page and your HTML and CSS complete the finishing touches.

 For example, to display the list of open jobs, you would place the RML tag:

 When processed, the tag will be replaced with an HTML table of current job listings that can be fully styled with CSS.

 To configure the Custom Layout, click Settings > Career Page > Custom Layout > EDIT THIS LAYOUT

 The Custom Layout also supports the use of tracking pixels installed on the Application Confirmation page to track recruiting campaigns from third-party sites (Facebook, Twitter, HubSpot, etc.)

 This ONLY applies to the Custom Layout.
 The layout must be active to ensure that all the code for the other sections (Home Page, Job Details, etc) are valid.

 - Click Settings > Career Page > Custom Layout > EDIT THIS LAYOUT